 Concerns over how long the battery would last is another factor that has had to be addressed.
 Today’s electric vehicles are capable of lasting between 90 and 335 miles, which certainly is not an issue and particularly when you factor in that there are more charging points than people originally thought.
 The battery life has improved rapidly over time, which is probably why many had concerns over range and are unaware of just how far they can now reach.

 The cost of an electric car is another hurdle that the industry has had to overcome.
 They can be very expensive to buy, but you can find one for around £14,000 and benefit from a grant of up to £4,000 from the Government when you buy one.
-The also help motorists to quickly recoup their money.
+The low running costs also help motorists to quickly recoup their money.

 The cost is still an obstacle, but it is likely that they will become more affordable in the near future with an increasing amount available in different sizes and from different manufacturers.
 We will also begin to see these cars available in the used car market, which will make them much more affordable.
 This lack of range and availability has been another hurdle, but with every manufacturer now focusing on electric vehicles, it is easy to see more people making the switch in the near future.